annargrs/ldt/docs/source/Tutorial/dicts/morphology.rst

 >>> morph_custom.lemmatize("cats")
 ['cat']

-``MorphCustomDict`` takes an optional ``dictionary`` argument that specifies the resource where the existence of potential lemmas should be checked.
+:class:`~ldt.dicts.morphology.custom.en.MorphCustomDict` takes an optional ``dictionary`` argument that specifies the resource where the existence of potential lemmas should be checked.
 This can be Wiktionary or BabelNet.

 For example, WordNet does not have an entry for `GPU`, and therefore cannot un-inflect the plural of this word:

 >>> morph_wn.lemmatize("GPUs")
 []